UgurTepe/EmpiricalBernsteinAlgorithm/README.md

 # Overview
 ``EBS``
-Collecting of algrithms based on [cite:mnih] paper, adapted to absolute errors and implemented in Python class structe.
+Collecting of algorithms based on [cite:mnih] paper, adapted to absolute errors and implemented in Python class structe.

 # Documentation
 See `tutorial.ipynb` file for usage of the package.